-Kevin Moore, Secondary Teacher of the Year and Shepton High School Humanities Teacher, graduated from Plano Senior High School.
-Every year as a teacher, he commits to celebrate successes, to grow from mistakes and to learn from his students as their futures unfold in Plano ISD.
+Kevin Moore, Shepton High School Humanities Teacher, graduated from Plano Senior High School.
+Every year as a teacher he commits to celebrate successes, to grow from mistakes and to learn from his students as their futures unfold in Plano ISD.